sachit2505/CyberSecurity/README.md

 ### 3. Decoding a Message
 - Upload the same encoded image.
 - Click **"Decode"** — hidden message is extracted and displayed.

 ---

-## 🖼️ Screenshots

-> 📌 Add screenshots of the web interface showing image upload, encode, and decode process.

----